devchat-ai/devchat-vscode/README.md

           └── prompt.txt
   ```

-The `org` directory is useful for maintain team-wise conventions or requirements.
+The `org` directory is useful for cleanly maintaining team-wise conventions or requirements.
 Your team can share a Git repository to store prompts in `org`, and every team member can locally sync `~/.chat/workflows/org` with the repository.
-The `org` prompts will overwrite those in `sys`, while an individual developer can further customize them in `usr`.
+The `org` prompts will overwrite those in `sys`, while an individual developer can then further customize them in `usr`.

 You can incorporate a template in your prompt by typing a "command" with the corresponding name in the DevChat input.
 Type `/` followed by the command name, as shown below.
 The `/`-separated path to the prompt directory corresponds to a `.`-separated command name.
 For instance, if you want to embed the 'prompt.txt' file located in `path/to/dir` into your current prompt, you should type `/path.to.dir` into the DevChat input field, along with the other content of the prompt.
 Note that `sys`, `org`, or `usr` do not need to be included in a command name.
 DevChat will first look up the corresponding path under `usr`, then `org`, and finally `sys`.